Martin Benetović

 Martin Benetović (1550-1607) was a playwright, painter and organist.

 Biography

-Benetović was born on the island of Hvar to a commoner Croatian family.
+Benetović was born on the island of Hvar to a respectable commoner Croatian family.
 He started playing organs on public fairs.
 From 1589 to 1601 he was the main organist of a cathedral.
 He painted a cycle of 6 scenes portraying Christ's torment in the choir of the Francisian church on Hvar.
 He died in Venice while working as a representative of the commoner congregation.
 His most notable comedy is Hvarkinja.